Black-Forest-Formula-Team/bfft_formula-student_driverless/README.md

 ____________________
 ## Meta
-Distributed under the XYZ license.
-See ``LICENSE`` for more information.
+Distributed under the MIT license.
+See ``LICENSE.md`` for more information.

 ____________________
 ## Contributing to one of our Repos